jax-ml/jax/README.md

 if you run into any errors or problems with the prebuilt wheels.

 ### pip installation: Google Cloud TPU

-JAX also provides pre-built wheels for
+JAX provides pre-built wheels for
 [Google Cloud TPU](https://cloud.google.com/tpu/docs/users-guide-tpu-vm).
 To install JAX along with appropriate versions of `jaxlib` and `libtpu`, you can run the following in your cloud TPU VM: